Alan Mulally

 Alan Roger Mulally (born August 4, 1945) is an American aerospace engineer and manufacturing executive.
-He was passed over as CEO of Boeing Commercial Airplanes and left to become the president and chief executive officer of the Ford Motor Company from 2006 to 2014.
+He was the CEO of Boeing Commercial Airplanes from 1998 to 2006, and later as president and chief executive officer of the Ford Motor Company from 2006 to 2014.

 He began his career with Boeing as an engineer in 1969 and was largely credited with Boeing's resurgence against Airbus in the mid-2000s.
 Mulally is also widely credited with turning around Ford during the Great Recession, when American competitors were declared bankrupt and were bailed out by the federal government.
 Mulally's achievements at Ford are chronicled in the book American Icon: Alan Mulally and the Fight to Save Ford Motor Company by Bryce G. Hoffman, published in 2012.
 On July 15, 2014, he was appointed to the Board of Directors of Google, a position which he had left by 2024.

 In 2015, Mulally was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.